Skip to content

 The History of Telematics

-The beginning of vehicle telematics can date back to 1844, with the invention of the tachograph.
-Max Maria von Weber, a civil servant, engineer, and author developed the then-simple technology to record irregularities in trains.
-However, since then tachographs have been adapted to record driving activities.
+The beginning of vehicle telematics can be traced back to 1844 when the tachograph was invented.
+Max Maria von Weber, a civil servant, engineer, and author, developed the then-simple technology to record irregularities in trains.
+However, since then, tachographs have been adapted to record driving activities.

-The goal of an automotive tachograph is to ensure the correct number of breaks are being taken by drivers for safety, as well as monitoring driving time and miscellaneous work.
+The goal of an automotive tachograph is to ensure drivers take the correct number of breaks for safety, monitor driving time, and perform other miscellaneous work.
 By beginning the process of coupling data informatics and telecommunications, the tachograph opened the door to vehicle telematics as we know it today.

 The term telematics was officially coined in 1978.
 In the 1980s, the European Union commissioned research into vehicle telematics to improve safety outcomes.
 Next, In 1993, the U.S. government offered free access to GPS in cars, which is crucial to the development of telematics as it relies on GPS monitoring.

-In the 2000s, vehicle telematics really took off.
-Fleet management systems have adopted telematics as a key component of the industry and the motor insurance industry uses it for User-Based Insurance (UBI).
+Vehicle telematics really took off in the 2000s.
+Fleet management systems have adopted telematics as a key industry component, and the motor insurance industry uses it for User-Based Insurance (UBI).
 In addition, machine-to-machine communication (M2M) improved in the early 2000s, leading up to the Internet of Things (IoT) that is well-known today.

 The Future of Telematics and Your Next Steps

-From improving safety, productivity, and compliance, to sustainability and mitigating theft – it’s clear that telematics changed fleet management for the better.
-An understanding of how vehicle telematics works is crucial to furthering its growth in the future.
+From improving safety, productivity, and compliance to sustainability and mitigating theft, telematics has improved fleet management.
+Understanding how vehicle telematics works is crucial to furthering its growth in the future.

-It’s important to understand the different telematics devices, as well as the steps involved in capturing, transferring, and analyzing data.
-Once data is analyzed, it can be used to develop complex machine-learning algorithms that are capable of tackling problems like route optimization and facial recognition.
+It’s important to understand the different telematics devices and the steps involved in capturing, transferring, and analyzing data.
+Once data is analyzed, it can be used to develop complex machine-learning algorithms that can tackle problems like route optimization and facial recognition.

 Dating back to 1844, the history of telematics is vast.
 Even though it started as a device for monitoring railroads, it’s obvious that telematics will continue to grow across industries.